tgirke/rcf/index.md

 # Mission and Services

-The High-Performance Computing Center (HPCC) provides access and technical expertise for research computing at UC Riverside.
+The High-Performance Computing Center (HPCC) provides technical expertise and access to a centralized research computing infrastructure that is accessible to all researchers at UC Riverside.
 This includes access to the following shared HPC resources and services:

 ## HPC hardware